University of Strathclyde Faculty of Science: Physics

-The research portfolio of the Department of Physics is among the best in the UK.
 Based on the Research Excellence Framework (REF) 2014 GPA Scores, Times Higher Education ranked the Department as number one in the UK for physics research.
 Since 2014 the University's Institute of Photonics has been incorporated within the Department of Physics.

 Strathclyde Institute of Pharmacy and Biomedical Sciences (SIPBS)

-SIPBS is a major research centre in Scotland and is amongst the UK's top Schools of Pharmacy.
-It benefited from a new £36 million purpose-built building to harness this department's research in drug discovery and development.
-The building was completed in 2011.
+SIPBS is a research centre and school of pharmacy.
+A £36 million purpose-built building was completed in 2011.

-SIPBS research is focused on New Medicines, Better Medicines and Better Use of Medicines.

-Research within the Institute is advanced through six Research Groups:
+Research within the Institute is through six Research Groups: